Monday, January 15, 2018

 Farmer and Miller in Early Brooklyn — Hans Jorise Bergen

-B. 31 Aug 1684 in New Utrecht, New York
+B. 31 Aug 1684 in New Utrecht, New York1

-M. 16 Aug 1711
+M. 16 Aug 1711 in (probably) Kings County, New York2

 Wife: Sitje Van Wicklen

-D. before 3 Feb 1727 in Hempstead, New York
+D. before 1 Oct 1726 in Hempstead, New York2

 Before New York City was a crowded metropolis, people like Hans Jorise Bergen lived off the land, operating a flour mill right on the East River.
-Hans was born in New Utrecht on August 31, 1684 to Joris Hansen Bergen and Sara Stryker, one of ten children.
+Hans was born in New Utrecht on August 31, 1684 to Joris Hansen Bergen and Sara Stryker,1 one of ten children.
 His heritage was Norwegian and Dutch, and included some of the original settlers of Brooklyn.

-Hans was a young man of 24 when he joined his cousin Hans Michielse Bergen and others in causing a disturbance in town.
-On April 30, 1708, the group was tried for a “riot” at the tavern of Sarah Knight in Brooklyn.
+Hans was a young man of 24 when he joined his cousin Hans Michielse Bergen and others in causing a disturbance in town.3 On April 30, 1708, the group was tried for a “riot” at the tavern of Sarah Knight in Brooklyn.
 Mrs. Knight was the widow of an Englishman, Thomas Knight, and her tavern was located near the intersection of present-day Hoyt and Fulton streets.
 The tavern was next to land that had belonged to Hans’ father, and likely this is where Hans lived at the time.
 Mrs. Knight and another woman named Martha Brower were indicted for “false swearing” at the trial.
 It isn’t known if Hans or the others were convicted for the incident at the tavern, or even if they were guilty of anything at all.

 Maps showing location of Hans property in 1766 and 1874.